lvgl/lv_port_texas_sk-am62p-lp/README.md

 ## Overview

-This guide provides steps to setup the AM62P-LP board and to cross cross-compile an LVGL project on the target.
+This guide provides steps to setup the SK-AM62P-LP starter kit and to cross cross-compile an LVGL application to run it the target.